frctl/fractal.build/docs/guide/05-components/03-preview-layouts.md

 ### Global (default) preview layout

-You can set the default preview layout on your Fractal instance using the @handle reference for the chosen layout.
+You can set the default preview layout on your Fractal instance using the {{ link('@naming#referencing-other-items', '@handle reference') }} for the chosen layout.

 ```js
 fractal.components.set('default.preview', '@preview');